 12 Ways to Transform Leftover Turkey

 The holidays are over, and you most likely have some leftover turkey.
 One of the great things about using leftover turkey in recipes is that it’s a very versatile ingredient.
+These gluten free recipes offer a variety of ways to enjoy leftover turkey, whether you’re in the mood for comfort food, something nutritious, or a quick and easy meal.

 Is it safe to eat leftover turkey?